Ralph Bakshi: Early life

-According to an interview in 2009, Ralph said he was very poor and the walls of his neighborhood were constantly repainted.
-He liked the feeling when he looked out the window and saw the sun as a little boy, and whenever he would walk out in the streets, someone would break the wooden crates, that were filled with food, in the push carts open.
-Ralph says this in the interview, "And the push carts were wood, and most of the buildings were made out of old wood, going back to the turn of the century, and they were repainted a lot but the paint was faded by, you know the hundred years of snow and rain, repainted and faded again."
+According to an interview in 2009, Bakshi said he was very poor and the walls of his neighborhood were constantly repainted.
+He liked the feeling when he looked out the window and saw the sun as a little boy, and whenever he would walk out in the streets, someone would break open the wooden crates in the push-carts that were filled with food, stating as such: "And the push carts were wood, and most of the buildings were made out of old wood, going back to the turn of the century, and they were repainted a lot but the paint was faded by, you know the hundred years of snow and rain, repainted and faded again."
 Bakshi loved the faded colors, the nails, the wooden crates, and he would build his own toys from the wood.
-Ralph recalls, "I had a great feeling with wood, cement, and nails".
+He recalled having "a great feeling with wood, cement, and nails".

-In the spring of 1947, Bakshi's father and uncle traveled to Washington, DC, in search of business opportunities, and soon moved the family to the black neighborhood of Foggy Bottom.
+In the spring of 1947, Bakshi's father and uncle traveled to Washington, D.C., in search of business opportunities, and soon moved the family to the black neighborhood of Foggy Bottom.
 Bakshi recalled, "All my friends were black, everyone we did business with was black, the school across the street was black.
 It was segregated, so everything was black.
 I went to see black movies; black girls sat on my lap.
 I went to black parties.
 I was another black kid on the block.
 No problem!"